ZacharyRizer/Custom-Crafts/README.md

 > **Custom Crafts** created by: *Zachary Rizer, Ian Magenta, William Schrader & Abdullah Wafy*

 ### Project Description:
 > Custom Crafts is basically a store application where you can view and purchase custom-designed spaceships/spacecrafts.
 The app allows users to sign-in and become return customers with profile and purchase history features.
-Customers may shop for different and varying styles of spacecrafts \- performance \(i.e. racing), luxury, military, etc. \- designed to suit their taste and whet their palettes.
+Customers may shop for different and varying styles of spacecrafts \- performance \(i.e. racing), luxury, military, etc. \- designed to suit their taste and whet their palates.

 * Screenshots of App:
 ![GitHub Logo](/documentation/ReadmeScreenShot1.png)